fhildeb/lukso-node-guide/7-monitoring/04-blackbox-exporter.md

 ### 7.4.1 Creating a new User

-Like explained and done [previously](./02-node-exporter.md), we will create a new user to specifically to run the JSON Exporter service.
+Like explained and done [previously](./02-node-exporter.md), we will create a new user to specifically to run the Blackbox Exporter service.
 Running services as a system user with minimal privileges is a common security best practice.

 - `--system`: This flag indicates that a system user should be created.
 System users are used to run services and daemons, rather than for people to log in with.
 - `--group`: This flag instructs the user tool to to create a new group with the same name as the user.